dddappp/A-Solana-Demo/README.md

 ### Build a Crowdfunding dApp using Sui Move

-A crowdfunded project for educational purposes: https://github.com/dddappp/sui-crowdfunding-example
+A crowdfunding project for educational purposes: https://github.com/dddappp/sui-crowdfunding-example

 Developed using the Sui Move version of dddappp.
 The development process and testing procedures are documented in the README of the repository.
 The development efficiency is scary. 😄